Final Exam for CYS 2212F/G - Thursday April 20 - 7PM

 A. (20%) Short Factual Responses.
 Some of these may be true or false, matching, or fill-in-the-blank, but most are multiple-choice.
 There will be ten of these, each worth 2%.
 They will all be draw from the key concepts list in the course schedule.

-C. (48%) Case Brief responses where you state the 1) legally relevant procedural history and facts, 2) the legal question(s), 3) the holding of the court, and 4) significance of the decision.
+C. (48%) Case Brief summarize the 1) legally relevant procedural history and facts, 2) the legal question(s), 3) the holding of the court, and 4) significance of the decision.

-You will be given five cases (out of the 10 we focused upon) and will be asked to write four case briefs from memory.
+You will be given five cases (out of the 9 we focused upon) and will be asked to write four case briefs from memory.
 They will each be worth 12%.
-Just to clarify they are the follow:
+For the 2023 version of this course, they are the following:

 1. E. v.
 Eve SCC